plone/training/volto/override-components.rst

 So for example if we want to replace the logo, which is located in Volto at ``components/theme/Logo/Logo.svg``, we will add a logo to our theme and create an alias.

 The folder structure needs to match the folder structure of Volto in the ``customizations`` folder.
+So the final path of the new overridden component will be: ``customizations/components/theme/Logo/Logo.svg``.

 Exercise
 ========